PedroF20/angular-traceMySteps/Readme.md

 <s>4) Arc Graph is drawn once, but when it is removed and added again to the grid, the arc function
     does not compute edges and nodes.</s>

-5) RootScope Broadcast Leave optimization: the "leave" instruction on a directive may not be listened in the directive itself.
+<s>5) RootScope Broadcast Leave optimization: the "leave" instruction on a directive may not be listened in the directive itself.
-This means a different Leave instruction for each graph, in order to notify all the visualizations depending on it, except the directive itself.
+This means a different Leave instruction for each graph, in order to notify all the visualizations depending on it, except the directive itself.</s>

 ### Steps to run: